 In this Section:

-Austin Hospital provides a full range of services to diagnose and treat illnesses and injuries.
-These include tests (such as blood tests, CT scans and x-rays), treatments (including medication and drug therapy), surgery and mental health and rehabilitation services.
+We provide a full range of services to diagnose and treat illnesses and injuries.
+These include tests (such as blood tests, CT scans and x-rays), treatments (such as medication and drug therapy), surgery, and mental health and rehabilitation services.
 These services are provided either while you are staying in hospital (as an inpatient) or while you are attending the hospital for treatment (as an outpatient).

 Alcohol cannot be brought into the hospital.